 Dental bonding is an affordable restorative treatment option that fixes chipped, cracked, spaced, or damaged teeth.
 Treatment consists of a special adhesive, a high-intensity curing light, and tooth-colored composite resins.
 The materials are bonded to the teeth and fill any imperfections.

-Also, people who have a few gaps between their teeth can opt for bonding treatment over invisible aligners or braces.
-Although, if a patient also has moderate to severe teeth misalignment, most dentists recommend braces or aligners instead of dental bonding.
+People who have a few gaps between their teeth can opt for bonding treatment over invisible aligners or braces.
+However, if a patient also has moderate to severe teeth misalignment, a dentist will recommend braces or aligners instead of dental bonding.

 Restorations, including crowns, bridges, or implants, can treat many cases of moderate diastema in adults.
-Although, dental restorations, bonding, or veneers may be recommended over braces or clear aligners if a patient has normal occlusion.
+Dental restorations, bonding, or veneers may be recommended over braces or clear aligners if a patient has normal occlusion.